When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Swaddling Your Baby in the Summer

-Avoid synthetic fabrics and any wraps with a lining.
+Avoid synthetic fabrics like polyester and any wraps with a double lining, as they trap heat against the skin.

 Quick Tip